 Another acquaintance, in advertising, covets that American Ivy League look, patented by Brooks Brothers: the trousers are slim and without front pleats, the jacket unwaisted and with the minimum shoulder padding.
 Altogether, it can miraculously make an overfed Madison Avenue executive look like an ex-football quarterback.
 My friend, after a long search round Savile Row, eventually crossed over to Soho and found a tailor who togged out American embassy personnel.
 Now, in Berkeley Square, he has the look of a fast-rising Manhattan executive and keeps his English suits for his annual trip to New York.

-The chap certainly sounds more exception than rule, as Ivy never really caught on in England as it did in Japan.
-But most noteworthy is the part about American embassy personnel stationed in London — what many would consider a dream job with the added bonus of being in the world’s sartorial capital — who wanted their suits cut American rather than take advantage of England’s legendary tailors, which reminds us that it’s still a small number that wants to ape the other guys. — CC
+The chap certainly sounds more exception than rule, as Ivy never caught on in England the way it did in Japan.
+But most noteworthy is the part about American embassy personnel stationed in London — what many would consider a dream job with the added bonus of being in the world’s sartorial capital — who wanted their suits cut American rather than take advantage of England’s legendary tailors, which reminds us that it’s still a small number of us that wants to ape the other guys. — CC